 Pepper Chicken Chettinad.

-There are a whole host of Chicken Chettinad recipe on the web and I have no idea which is authentic, but I do know which sort of iteration is my favourite.
-Unsurprisingly it is this one!
+There are a whole host of Chicken Chettinad recipes, or indeed Chettinad chicken, on the web and I have no idea which of them are authentic.
+I do know which sort of iteration is my favourite.

-While it may be true that there is a variety of iterations of Chicken Chettinad the common theme among them all is the importance and prevalence of black pepper.
+While it may be true that there is a variety of iterations of Chicken Chettinad.
+The common theme among them all is the importance and prevalence of black pepper.

-I have mentioned numerous times how much I love black pepper, in fact I think it is the most underrated, or at least most taken for granted spice in the kitchen.
+I have mentioned numerous times how much I love black pepper.
+In fact I think it is the most underrated, or at least most taken for granted spice in the kitchen.

-It is equally as capable of providing a punch of heat as any chili, as an example, it is the principle spice source in my Mulligatawny Soup, probably the spiciest recipe on my site!
+It is equally as capable of providing a punch of heat as any chili.
+As an example, it is the principle spice source in my Mulligatawny Soup, probably the spiciest recipe on my site!

 Black Pepper, Saint and Sinner…

-Like many people I grew up with salt and pepper on the table and it was typically put on dishes without even checking because that was just what happened.
+Like many people I grew up with salt and pepper on the table and it was typically put on dishes without even checking… Because that was just what happened.

-Now I don’t even have salt and pepper to put on the table, it is all done during the cooking and throughout the cooking but it is an inexact science.
+It is all done during the cooking and throughout the cooking but it is not an exact science.
 I am a huge advocate of tasting food as you go.

-Most importantly if you think black pepper is too overpowering for a dish then do not use it, although whatever you do, do not try and skip the black pepper in this recipe!
+Most importantly if you think black pepper is too overpowering for a dish then do not use it.
+Although whatever you do, do not try and skip the black pepper in this recipe!